ambrosus/ambrosus-nop/README.md

 ## Setting up the NOP

+##### Important notice

+To avoid issues with installation process, we strongly encourage you to use PC (not android or similar terminals) to install NOP.

 ##### Accessing the Virtual Machine
 To access the instance type the following command:
 ###### Without SSH key